Lord-of-the-Galaxy/heroku-multi-account/README.md

+# DEFUNCT

+>__Warning__

+This method cannot be used anymore (at least not in a way that makes sense) as Heroku [decided to completely remove its free tier](https://help.heroku.com/RSBRUH58/removal-of-heroku-free-product-plans-faq).
+This repository has just been preserved as an archive.

 # Heroku Multi-Account hosting

 Host an app that requires an always-on worker dyno accross two accounts on heroku.
 **USE AT OWN RISK** - Not really sure if it works, although it probably does.